rossgoodwin/neuralsnap/models/MODELS.md

+# Models

-Download models into this folder.
+You can put your models in this folder.

 To use mine: